tidymodels/rsample/tests/testthat/_snaps/bootci.md

       int_pctl(badder_bt_norm, bad_term)
     Condition
       Error in `check_tidy_names()`:
       !
-The tibble in `statistics` should have columns for 'estimate' and 'term'.
+The tibble in `statistics` must have a column for 'term'.

 ---